ossf/sbom-everywhere/reference/sbom_naming.md

 The .spdx.* and .cdx.* extensions are sourced from the [CycloneDX](https://cyclonedx.org/guides/sbom/extensibility/) and [SPDX](https://spdx.github.io/spdx-ntia-sbom-howto/) guidance on filename extensions for SBOM documents of the corresponding standard and format.

 The JSON format files should be considered a mandatory requirement and are always available.
 The tool support for JSON documents is considered to be better than the other file format options.
-If other formats are desired, also including the JSON SBOM is optional.
+If other formats are desired, the JSON SBOM should also be available.

 ## Acknowledgements